 On the 15th June 2019, the Thai authorities changed their procedure so you now must complete an online application form and upload scans of supporting documents to the online portal.
-To find out more about the requirements for a travel visa for Thailand get in touch with our visa team here.

 There was good news for Polish citizens this year as the US authorities have added Polish Citizens to the list of citizenship which are able to apply for the Electronic System for Travel Authorisation (ESTA).
 This means that they no longer have to apply for a full visa and, instead, can complete the online ESTA form before they travel to the United States.
 This is much more convenient and cost effective compared the the previous process.